dkaszews/testini/README.md

 Defines a function to be run once in the suite, after all tests.
 A failure (exception or adding to `v:errors`) is reported separately.

-### `testini#ignore([ {message} ])`
+### `testini#skip([ {message} ])`

 Terminates current test with optional message.
-The test's status is the same as at time of call, so recommended to place it as the first instruction, so that ignored tests are not failed.
+Only has effect if the test is not failed already, so recommended to place it as the first instruction.
-This is equivalent to calling `return` inside the test function, but can also be used inside helper functions deeper in the callstack.
+This is roughly equivalent to calling `return` inside the test function, but can also be used inside helper functions deeper in the callstack.

 ### `testini#verify([ {assertion}, [ {assertion}, ...] ])`